 You’ll find some shelters, toilets, open grassed areas and BBQ facilities throughout Putney Park as well.
 Making it a perfect spot for a family get together.

 Over the coming years, the foreshore at Putney Park will be transformed into a safe swimming spot!
-Right now you can play on the sand at low tide if you jump down the seawall.
-Soon there will be steps added to this seawall for easy access.
+And stage 1 was recently completed, with new stairs down to the beach area, plus seating.
 And once further improvements are made, including setting up an ongoing water quality monitoring system, this will become our closest beach!
 Thank you City of Ryde Council for undertaking this work and helping make Parramatta River swimmable again by 2025!

 And if you are still up for exploring after your visit to Putney Park, you can catch the Putney Punt across Parramatta River to Mortlake!
 It’s a free to use car ferry and is accessed from the southern point of Putney Park.
 Also known as the Mortlake Car Ferry, it runs on weekends and in the morning and evening on weekdays.